supromikali/react-three-demo/README.md

-# Minimal Three.js Wrapper For React
+# Minimal Three.js Wrapper for React

 The goal of this repo is to showcase how to integrate Three.js into a React app with minimal efforts and without extra packages installed.